thomjur/home_page/projects/religionml.md

 <li>Using an in-house web application to annotate the texts on the macro
 layer (see below).</li>
 <li>Combining the in-house solution with existing software solutions for
-the qualitative/microanalysis (such as CATMA or existing JavaScript frameworks for text annotation, which should ideally be implemented on the website).</li>
+the qualitative analysis (such as CATMA or existing JavaScript frameworks for text annotation, which should ideally be implemented on the website).</li>
 <li>Creating an annotation scheme using SKOS and RDF with the potential